swdavis01/demo/README.md

 because no longer used.

 ### Mapping
 Replaced the many-to-many annotation mapping directly between two main entity classes with a one-to-many annotation in the main entity classes and two 'many-to-one' annotations in the Associative Entity class.

+## 2017-01-05
+- Added voters to check that the logged in user has sufficient permissions to edit the user list.
+- Added UserType class to enable user form to be used from anywhere.